Skip to content

 from prefect.context import MissingContextError, get_run_context

-if PREFECT_EXPERIMENTAL_DISABLE_SYNC_COMPAT or _sync is False:
+if _sync is False:

 return async_fn(*args, **kwargs)